karxg/simple_shell/Pseudocode.md

     execute the shell program with the provided command line arguments

-    loop until the user exits or encounters an error: reset the internal state of the shell if the shell is operating in interactive mode: display the shell prompt ($)
+    loop until the user exits or encounters an error: reset the internal state of the shells if the shell is operating in interactive mode: display the shell prompt ($)
     flush the output buffer